SaltyRiver/MMM-SimpleText/README.md

 },
 ```

+3. **fontWeight** - Allows you to set the font weight using CSS numerical or text property values (default: 400)
+	Values: 100 (lightest), 200, 300, 400, 500, 600, 700, 800, 900 (heaviest),

 **Linebreaks** - When reading text from a file, line breaks will be included
 ![Screenshot](screenshot_rows.png)

-Below you can find a complete example with those two properties beeing used:
+Below you can find a complete example with these three properties beeing used:
 ```
 {
  	module: 'MMM-SimpleText',